Scott Kelby, Keynote

 Bob has always believed in helping his local community using his photographic skills.
 Among fundraising projects, a couple of notable ones were a calendar based on the movie Calendar Girls that raised money and garnered lots of community awareness and National press for the Sedona Arts Center.
 He also photographed, designed, printed, and sold a calendar titled ‘Flowers for Food’ for the Sedona Community Center raising over $15,000.
 Bob currently lives and works from his residential studio in Sedona, AZ with his wife Holly.
 Check out Bob’s work at http://successful-photographer.com http://bcphotography.com and http://coatesart.net

 Andy Ford is a Florida-based digital strategist and video producer with over 20 years of experience.
 His career has spanned the sports, news, corporate, and healthcare environments.
-He is an Adobe Certified Professional in Premiere Pro, After Effects, and Video Design.
-Andy enjoys creating tutorials on industry software and is also an author for Photofocus and CreativeCOW.
+He is an Adjunct Professor for the University of Florida College of Journalism and Communications, author for the Photofocus and CreativeCOW websites, and an Adobe Certified Professional in Premiere Pro, After Effects, and Video Design.
+In his spare time, Andy creates video tutorials on his YouTube channel.

 Shlomi Ron is the founder and CEO of the Visual Storytelling Institute, a Miami-based think tank that brings the gospel of visual storytelling from the world of art into more human-centric and purpose-driven marketing.
 A digital marketing veteran with over 20 years of experience working both on the agency and brand sides for Fortune 100/500 brands such as Nokia, IBM, and American Express.
 He started VSI to combine his marketing expertise with his passions for visual stories stemming from interests in classic Italian cinema (cafePellicola.com) and managing the estate of video art pioneer, Buky Schwartz (BukySchwartz.com).
 At VSI, he helps brands rise above the communication noise through visual storytelling consulting, training, and thought leadership.
 Select clients include La Mer, RTI International, Cable & Wireless, Pearson Education, and Microsoft – to name a few.
 He currently teaches Brand Storytelling at the University of Miami’s Business School.
 Thought leader and speaker at key marketing conferences.
 He is also the host of the Visual Storytelling Today podcast, which ranks in the top 10 best business storytelling podcasts on the Web.
 His book: Total Acuity: Tales with Marketing Morals to Help You Create Richer Visual Brand Stories.
 Outside work, he is a nascent bread baker, The Moth fan, and longtime fedora wearer likely to jive with his classic Italian cinema interest.